 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , Midnight Louie, Delilah Street, , , , series and is a anthology, fantasy, paranormal fantasy, short stories, urban fantasy that was published by Constable & Robinson Ltd., Robinson Publishing on September 21, 2009 and has 566 pages.
+It is part of the , Midnight Louie, Delilah Street, , , , series and is a anthology, fantasy, paranormal fantasy, short stories, urban fantasy in Paperback edition that was published by Constable & Robinson Ltd., Robinson Publishing on September 21, 2009 and has 566 pages.

 Explore it on Goodreads or Amazon.